DILTIAZEM HYDROCHLORIDE- diltiazem hydrochloride injection, solution

 The intravenous LD50's in mice and rats were 60 and 38 mg/kg, respectively.
 The toxic dose in man is not known.

-For continued reduction of the heart rate (up to 24 hours) in patients with atrial fibrillation or atrial flutter, an intravenous infusion of diltiazem hydrochloride may be administered.
-Immediately following bolus administration of 20 mg (0.25 mg/kg) or 25 mg (0.35 mg/kg) diltiazem hydrochloride injection and reduction of heart rate, begin an intravenous infusion of diltiazem hydrochloride.
-The recommended initial infusion rate of diltiazem hydrochloride is 10 mg/h.
+For continued reduction of the heart rate (up to 24 hours) in patients with atrial fibrillation or atrial flutter, an intravenous infusion of diltiazem hydrochloride injection or diltiazem hydrochloride for injection may be administered.
+(For reconstitution of diltiazem hydrochloride for injection, see instructions contained within packaging.)
+Immediately following bolus administration of 20 mg (0.25 mg/kg) or 25 mg (0.35 mg/kg) diltiazem hydrochloride injection and reduction of heart rate, begin an intravenous infusion of diltiazem hydrochloride injection or diltiazem hydrochloride for injection.
+The recommended initial infusion rate of diltiazem hydrochloride injection or diltiazem hydrochloride for injection is 10 mg/h.
 Some patients may maintain response to an initial rate of 5 mg/h.
 The infusion rate may be increased in 5 mg/h increments up to 15 mg/h as needed, if further reduction in heart rate is required.
 The infusion may be maintained for up to 24 hours.

 Diltiazem shows dose-dependent, non-linear pharmacokinetics.
 Duration of infusion longer than 24 hours and infusion rates greater than 15 mg/h have not been studied.
 Therefore, infusion duration exceeding 24 hours and infusion rates exceeding 15 mg/h are not recommended.